wp-plugins/wp-days-ago/readme.txt

 Tested up to: 4.3
 Stable tag: trunk

-Displays the number of years, days, hours and minutes since a post or a page was published or modified, or a comment was published, in the same format as Facebook, Twitter etc.
+Displays the number of years, months, days, hours and minutes since a post or a page was published or modified, or a comment was published.

 == Description ==